 Papers

-KBench & KGym - A Benchmark And Platform To Test LLMs On Linux Kernel Bug Resolution [Paper]
+kBench - A Benchmark & Platform to test LLMs On Linux Kernel Crash Resolution

 I worked with Chenxi Huang to establish the first benchmark and platform that tests LLMs on bug resolution in the Linux kernel.
 Through our experiments, we showed that LLMs have a large scope for improvement when resolving bugs in low-level and complicated software like kernel code.